Copper Avalokiteshvara Buddha Statue

 Description

 The statue stands approximately 20 cm in height.
-Cast from solid copper, it is worked by hand after casting to refine the facial features, the arrangement of the multiple arms, and the detail of the lotus throne.
-Surface tone is the warm amber of copper before full patination, with darker oxide gathering naturally in the carved recesses over time, deepening the detail without intervention.
-The weight is substantial for the size, a mark of solid casting rather than hollow shell, and a reliable indicator of the statue’s intended permanence.
+Cast from solid copper and worked by hand after casting to refine the facial features, the arrangement of the multiple arms, and the detail of the lotus throne.
+Surface tone is the warm amber of copper before full patination, with darker oxide gathering naturally in the carved recesses over time, deepening the detail without any intervention required.
+The weight is substantial for its size, a mark of solid casting rather than hollow shell, and a reliable indicator of intended permanence.

 Additional information